MATF-Computer-Networks-Projects/2020_Domino-Kingdoms/README.md

 # 2020_Domino-Kingdoms
 ## Domino kingdoms
 ### Board game Kingdomino online.
-_For more information click below_
+_For more information click on the link_ https://boardgamegeek.com/boardgame/204583/kingdomino.
-https://boardgamegeek.com/boardgame/204583/kingdomino.